52North/SOS/README.md

 ### Funding organizations/projects

-The development the 52°North Sensor Observation Service implementations was supported by several organizations and projects.
-Among other we would like to thank the following organisations and project
+The development of the 52°North Sensor Observation Service implementations was supported by several organizations and projects.
+Among others, we would like to thank the following organizations and project

 | Project/Logo | Description |
 | :-------------: | :------------- |